HemanthKumar9969/AuthApiProject/README.md

 ## Transition: Elevating User Role in MS SQL Server
-Before proceeding to Phase B, you must update the testuser's role in the database and obtain a new JWT that reflects this change.
+Before proceeding to Phase B, you must update the Vishal's role in the database and obtain a new JWT that reflects this change.

 1: Open SQL Server Management Studio (SSMS).